Taraz: After independence

-On November 12, 2011, a gunman "described by officials as a jihadist" killed at least eight people, including five police officers and himself, in Taraz.
+On 12 November 2011, a gunman "described by officials as a jihadist" killed at least eight people, including five police officers and himself, in Taraz.

+The eponymous domestic vodka, Taraz, considered the best in Kazakhstan, is produced in the city.

 Geography

 Climate

 Taraz has a cold semi-arid climate (Köppen climate classification BSk) with strong continental influences.
 It has a mean January temperature of -3 °C and a mean July temperature of 25.5 °C.

 Sports

-Taraz is hosting the football team FC Taraz that plays in the Kazakhstan Premier League.Woman Grand Master in chess Bibisara Assaubayeva, the 2021 World Champion in Women's Blitz Chess, is a native of Taraz.
+Taraz is hosting the football team FC Taraz that used to play in the Kazakhstan Premier League.
+Woman Grand Master in chess Bibisara Assaubayeva, the 2021 World Champion in Women's Blitz Chess, is a native of Taraz.

+The city is home to the football club "Taraz" (in addition to which there were previously two more clubs, "Lokomotiv" and "Dynamo").
+Its home stadium is the "Central" stadium with a capacity of over 12,500 spectators.

+Known graduates of sports schools of the Olympic reserve, boxing, and wrestling include Serik Konakbaev, Zhaksylyk Ushkempirov, Bolat Jumadilov, Bakhtiyar Artayev, Ermakhan Ibraimov, Akzhurek Tanatarov, Sagov Ismail, Eldos Smetov, Junusaliyev Bigazy, and many others.
+The city has several swimming pools, including the Soviet-era "Delfin" pool.

+In the "Bayterek" microdistrict, there is the sports complex "Taraz-Arena."